UTV and MegaZip tours are unavailable Thursday, June 26th due to a private event at WildSide, please check other dates for availability.

 Unlike many forms of racing, enduro mountain biking is designed to be inclusive of all skill levels.
 At the beginning of the race, each rider goes one at a time, without any mass starts that could put extra pressure on new riders.
 Once you start biking, you’ll have about 30 seconds to a minute before another rider starts down the trail to avoid crowding or needing to navigate a trail with riders on either side of you.

-Even better, the enduro MTB community tends to be very friendly and supportive.
+In our experience, the enduro MTB community tends to be very friendly and supportive.
 Most other riders will be happy to give you advice, help solve any issues with your bike, and even get together for a meal or drink after the race!

 How to Know If Enduro Biking Is Right For You